00n0l/NotYazann/README.md

-Hi lol that's Yazan. ,
+Hi lol that's Yazan,
-I'm So lazy. ,
+I'm So lazy,
 I don't know anything about coding. ,
 I just made this Account Because Why Not?
 And Well That's Everything I've to say lol.